yingcheuk/fraud-detector/README.md

 ## 🔮 Future Improvements

-- Add explainability tools (e.g., SHAP) for fraud investigators
+- Add model-based alert thresholds for production deployment
 - Test hybrid models using both structured and textual features
 - Deploy via Streamlit or Gradio for user-friendly interaction
 - Package the pipeline into an API for production integration